LiveStockShapeAnalysis/body-measurement-with-3d-2d-fusion/readme.md

 ### Introduction
-A flexible body measurement method that combines the advantages of 2D and 3D data is proposed.
-Different from previous measurement methods which use peak values to detect body parts on point clouds, we perform body measurement based on the landmarks of each body measurement.
-We find the landmarks using the keypoints detector.
-Utilizing the depth camera, we project the 2D landmarks into 3D space.
-All the body measurements were calculated using these 3D landmarks on the body surface of livestock.
-Benefiting from the advances in 2D keypoint detectors, landmarks on livestock point clouds can be quickly detected with less training data.
-Compared to the previous body measurement methods, our method is more general for different species and body parts of livestock.
+ This the program shows our proposed body measurement method.
+ Based on multi-view depth cameras, we use RGB-D data to obtain the body measurements of livestock.
+We find the landmarks using the keypoints detector and project these landmarks into 3D space.
+Then all the body measurements can be calculated using geometric method.
+###### We will make detailed data available after our paper publication, any question please do not hesitate to contact me <s20193081375@cau.edu.cn>.

 ### Prerequisites